OffchainLabs/arbitrum-classic/docs/AVM_Specification.md

 - Integer: a 256-bit integer;
 - Codepoint: a Value that represents a point in the executable code (implemented as (operation, nextcodehash);
-- Tuple: an array of up to 8 slots, numbered consecutively from zero, with each slot containing a Value.
+- Tuple: an array of up to 8 slots, numbered consecutively from zero, with each slot containing a Value;
+- Buffer: an array of bytes, up to length 2^64.

 Note that integer values are not explicitly specified as signed or unsigned.
 Where the distinction matters, this specification states which operations treat values as signed and which treat them as unsigned.
 (Where there is no difference, this spec does not specify signed vs. unsigned.)